 The Yearner sleeps on their side, similar to the Log, but with arms and legs outstretched as if reaching for something.
 Which, you know, makes sense.
 Yearners are said to be both open-minded and cynical, and can be slow to come to a decision – although once their mind is made up, there’s not much that can change it.

-THE SOLDIER - PRIVATE, RESERVED AND A BIT OF A LONGER.
+THE SOLDIER - PRIVATE, RESERVED AND A BIT OF A LONER

-This somewhat stiff sleeping position – flat on the back, with arms by your side – is apparently a favourite of just 8% of people, which is surprising given that some studies suggest that people who sleep in the Soldier position feel most refreshed when they wake up.
-On the other hand, the Soldier position can also lead to snoring, which can lead to being poked in the ribs and told to roll over by annoyed partners, so maybe that’s why… Soldier sleepers have been found to be generally reserved, and to hold themselves and others to very high standards.
-They sound like great fun at parties.
+This is somewhat a stiff sleeping position – flat on the back, with arms by your sides – is apparently a favourite of just 8% of people, which is surprising given that some studies suggest that people who sleep in the Soldier position feel most refreshed when they wake up.
+On the other hand, the Soldier position can lead to snoring, which can lead to being poked in the ribs and told to roll over by annoyed partners, so maybe that’s why Soldier sleepers have been found to be generally reserved, and to hold themselves and others to very high standards.
+They sound like great fun at parties!

 All images used with kind permission of The Sleep Council.